pnts/methodandmatter/source/writing/essays/reflection-and-meaning-making.html.md

 > "Coaching is a way of being, listening, asking, and speaking that draws out and augments characteristics and potential that are already present in a person.
 An effective coaching relationship creates a safe and challenging environment in which learning can take place.
 Coaches know that an oak tree already exists within an acorn.
 They have seen the one grow into the other, over time and under the right conditions, and are committed to providing those conditions to the best of their abilities.
 Successful coaches continually learn how best to "farm" the potential they are given to nurture."

 &mdash; Tim Gallowey, "[The Inner Game of Work: Building Capability in the Workplace](https://thesystemsthinker.com/the-inner-game-of-work-building-capability-in-the-workplace/)"

----

-As always, thank you for being here.
-If you have a moment hit reply ↩️ - I'd love to hear how you are integrating coaching into your leadership practice at work or what you'd love to have me cover in future issues.
-See you in a few weeks!